Project Information // Project Advisors // Incorrigibles Team // Press

 A Note from the Director

-‘Incorrigible’ is a term I encountered again and again while studying various source documents, including records from the New York State Archives and from The New York Training School for Girls based in Hudson, New York—the project’s’ pilot site of study.
-The term was used to describe and categorize the young girls (ages 12-16) who were incarcerated there.
+‘Incorrigible’ is a term I repeatedly encountered while studying various source documents, including records from the New York State Archives and The New York Training School for Girls in Hudson, New York—the project’s pilot site of study.
+The term was used to describe and categorize the young girls (ages 12-18) incarcerated there.

-The Training School’s history holds significant meaning for contemporary debates around penal reform, child welfare; juvenile justice; use of solitary confinement, and the role that race, gender, income, and immigrant status play in determining what is a crime and what kind of punishment is appropriate. “..we got sent to isolation.
+The Training School’s history holds significant meaning for contemporary debates around penal reform, child welfare, juvenile justice, use of solitary confinement, and the role of race, gender, income, and immigrant status in determining what a crime is and what kind of criminal punishment is appropriate. “..we got sent to isolation.
 And isolation for me was horrible.
 They had the lights on.
-You were in a locked up room.
+You were in a locked-up room.
 The walls were padded.
-I was told the next time I got in trouble it wouldn’t be reformatory school.
+I was told the next time I got in trouble, it wouldn’t be a reformatory school.
 It would be jail,” says Sharon Anderson, now in her fifties.
-Liz Stenson, a passionate woman in her early sixties recounts, “We were there because nobody wanted us, so our common bond was we felt rejected.
+Liz Stenson, a passionate woman in her early sixties, recounts, “We were there because nobody wanted us, so our common bond was we felt rejected.
 I ran away from Hudson Training School four times.”
-Liz was eight when she was sent away to a foster home and twelve years old when she was sent to the Training School.
+Liz was eight years old when she was sent away to a foster home and twelve years old when she was sent to the Training School.

-Inspired by the stories of these women and a trove of archival evidence from the Training School and in-depth contextual research, Incorrigibles is a work that sets out to make visible the deep patterns, both linguistic and penal, that have laced not only our own perception but also the strategies to deal with what North American society has perceived as threatening and disruptive in the behavior of some young women, then and now.
+Inspired by the stories of these women, a trove of archival evidence from the Training School, and in-depth contextual research, Incorrigibles is a work that sets out to make visible the deep patterns, both linguistic and penal, that have laced not only our perception but also the strategies to deal with what North American society has perceived as threatening and disruptive in the behavior of some young women, then and now.

-Given the recent class action suit that Public Advocate Letitia James, along with ten foster children filed against the New York City Administration for Child Services (ACS) and the New York State Office of Children and Family Services (OCFS) and the abuse to prison pipeline report recently issued by the Human Rights Project for Girls, the Georgetown Law Center on Poverty and Inequality and the Ms Foundation for Women, this project is all the more timely
+Given the recent Gender Injustice Report, The Girlhood Interrupted Report, the Abuse to Prison Pipeline Report issued by the Human Rights Project for Girls, the Georgetown Law Center on Poverty and Inequality, and the Ms. Foundation for Women, this project is all the more timely.